vacary/docker/docs/source/jupyter.rst

 It only takes two commands to get a Jupyter notebook up and running with a FEniCS environment installed.

-.. note:: The ``fenicsproject`` launcher script automates the tasks below.
+.. note:: The ``fenicsproject notebook myproject`` command automates the tasks
+          outlined below.
+See :ref:`quickstart` for instructions.

 First of all we ``run`` a new Docker container with the ``jupyter-notebook`` command specified and the default port ``8888`` forwarded to the host::